Proof of Funds Alternatives: Fixed Deposits vs. Bank Statements

 - Maintain Additional Buffer Funds:Always keep a 10%-20% buffer over the minimum required funds to cover any currency fluctuation or sudden expense.

-Opt For Trusted Visa Assistance by ÿմ For Safe Immigration
+Opt for Visa Assistance by ÿմ for Safe Immigration

 Both fixed deposits and bank statements have their own place when demonstrating proof of funds for visas and immigration.
 Understanding the strengths and weaknesses of each method can help you present is strong and convincing application that needs the embassy's expectations